Part 2 - Part 1

 the Brain structure, as follows:

-The Proencephalon, otherwise known as the more easily remembered Forebrain, is composed of two divisions.
+The Proencephalon, otherwise known as the more easily remembered Forebrain, is made up of two divisions.

 These two divisions are respectively referred to as the Diencephalon and Telencephalon.

-The Diencephalon, is also referred to as the Thalamencephalon or Interbrain.
+The Diencephalon, or Interbrain, is also referred to as the Thalamencephalon.

-The Thalami, along with the Pineal and Pituitary Glands, or Bodies, are considered to be part of the Diencephalon.
+The Thalami, Pituitary Gland, and Pineal Gland or Body, are considered part of the Diencephalon.

 This is probably the easiest part of our Brain to remember!